-- Religious Education is central to the educative mission of the Church.

-'At the heart of Catholic education lies the Christian vision of the human person.
-This vision is expressed and explored in Religious Education.' - Religious Education is 'the core of the core curriculum.'
-'Therefore Religious Education is never simply one subject among many, but the foundation of the entire educational process.
-The beliefs and values studied in Catholic religious education inspire and draw together every aspect of the life of a Catholic school.....
+- \cdot Religious Education is central to the educative mission of the Church. - 'At the heart of Catholic education lies the Christian vision of the human person.
+This vision is expressed and explored in Religious Education.' - · Religious Education is 'the core of the core curriculum.' - Therefore Religious Education is never simply one subject among many, but the foundation of the entire educational process.
+The beliefs and values studied in Catholic religious education inspire and draw together every aspect of the life of

+Catholic school....
 All pupils have the right to receive an overall education which will enable them, in the light of the faith of the Church, to engage with the deepest questions of life and find reasons for the hope which is within them.
-Religious Education is, then, the core subject in a Catholic school.' - Religious Education is the systematic study of the teaching of the Church and the mystery of Christ and is a rigorous academic subject in its own right.
+Religious Education is, then, the core subject in a Catholic school.'

+· Religious Education is the systematic study of the teaching of the Church and the mystery of Christ and is a rigorous academic subject in its own right.

 Religious Education is regarded as an academic discipline with the same systematic demands and the same rigour as other disciplines.
 2 As such it is to be taught, developed and resourced with the same commitment as any other subject.

-"Excellence in religious education, then, will be characterised by a clarity of succinct religious learning objectives and of key content, by appropriate methodologies, rigour, richness of resources, achievement of identified outcomes and accurate methods of assessment.
+- "Excellence in religious education, then, will be characterised by a clarity of succinct religious learning objectives and of key content, by appropriate methodologies, rigour, richness of resources, achievement of identified outcomes and accurate methods of assessment.
 Classroom RE will be a challenging educational engagement between the pupil, the teacher and the authentic subject material."
-3

-- The outcome of Classroom Religious Education is: "religiously literate and engaged young people who have the knowledge, understanding and skills appropriate to their age and capacity to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life".4 - Whilst evangelisation and catechesis are happening in our school for some pupils, the specific contribution Religious Education makes to the Catholic Life of the school is primarily educational and will be planned, taught, assessed and monitored with the same rigour as other curriculum subjects.
+3 - · Whilst evangelisation and catechesis are happening in our school for some pupils, the specific contribution Religious Education makes to the Catholic Life of the school is primarily educational and will be planned, taught, assessed and monitored with the same rigour as other curriculum subjects. - · The outcome of Classroom Religious Education is:

+"religiously literate and engaged young people who have the knowledge, understanding and skills - appropriate to their age and capacity - to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life".4